-5 Best Mileage Bikes In India - NDTV CarAndBike
+5 Best Mileage Bikes In India: Bajaj CT100, Bajaj Platina, TVS Sport, Hero Splendor Pro - NDTV CarAndBike

-Commuter motorcycles are unlikely to go out of fashion in India.
-They are one of the most used forms of transport in rural areas.
-And more often than not, an average motorcycle buyer in India will always have fuel efficiency as a prime consideration when he's out to buy a motorcycle.
-While the number of enthusiast-centric motorcycles has seen tremendous growth over the last few years, in terms of new models offered and the sales as well, the focus of the top two-wheeler manufacturers such as Honda Motorcycle and Scooter India (HMSI), Hero MotoCorp, Bajaj, TVS etc has always been on commuter motorcycles.
+Commuter motorcycles in the 100-110 cc segment make the bulk of sales in rural areas, used as personal transport and sometimes even to ferry goods.
+The average two-wheeler buyer in this segment will almost always have fuel efficiency as a prime consideration when he's out to buy a motorcycle.
+No wonder, these products are the largest selling motorcycles for manufacturers such as Honda Motorcycle and Scooter India (HMSI), Hero MotoCorp, Bajaj, and TVS.

-Naturally, the highest-selling bikes in the Indian two-wheeler market are all commuter bikes, offering low maintenance and very good fuel efficiency.
+Clearly then, the highest-selling bikes in the Indian two-wheeler market are all commuter bikes, offering low maintenance and very good fuel efficiency.
 Here's a look at the list of bikes with the highest fuel efficiency figures in India.
-Since India does not have a fuel efficiency testing programme on the lines of World Motorcycle Test Cycle (WMTC) which offer real world fuel efficiency figures, we will go with the fuel efficiency figures claimed by the manufacturer, in accordance with Automotive Research Association of India's (ARAI) testing policies.
-So here goes.
+The fuel efficiency figures listed here are not actually tested figures, but claimed by the manufacturers, in accordance with Automotive Research Association of India's (ARAI) testing policies.

 1. Bajaj CT100